-The ticket or travel document issuer is responsible for collecting and remitting to APHIS the appropriate international air passenger user fees, as described in 7 CFR 354.3(f).
-APHIS provides a Remittance Worksheet (515.81 KB) to assist with this process.
-International air passenger fees are due within 90 days after the end of each calendar month as shown in Table 1.
+The ticket or travel document issuer is responsible for collecting and remitting the appropriate international cruise passenger user fees as described in 7 CFR 354.3(f).
+APHIS provides a Remittance Worksheet (515.81 KB)to assist with this process.
+International cruise passenger fees are due within 90 days after the end of each calendar month as shown in Table 1.

-Table 1: International Air Passenger Fee Remittance Schedule
+Table 1: International Cruise Passenger Fee Remittance Schedule